unisonweb/olddocsite/_includes/gettingstarted.markdown

 .unison/v1
 ```

 What's happening here?
 This is the Unison _codebase manager_ starting up and initializing a fresh codebase.
-We're used to thinking about our codebase as a bag of text files that's mutated as we make changes to our code, but in Unison the codebase is represented as a collection of serialized syntax trees, indexed by a hash of their content and stored in a collection of files in that `.unison/v1` directory.
+We're used to thinking about our codebase as a bag of text files that's mutated as we make changes to our code, but in Unison the codebase is represented as a collection of serialized syntax trees, identified by a hash of their content and stored in a collection of files in that `.unison/v1` directory.

 The Unison codebase format has a few key properties:

 * It is _append-only_: once a file in the `.unison` directory is created, it is never modified, and files are always named uniquely and deterministically based on their content.
-* As a result, a Unison codebase can be versioned and sync'd with Git or any similar tool and will never generate a merge conflict.
-In the quickstart guide, the `pull git@github.com:unisonweb/unisonbase.git` used git behind the scenes to sync new definitions from the remote Unison codebase.
+* As a result, a Unison codebase can be versioned and sync'd with Git or any similar tool and will never generate a conflict in those tools.
+(Though diverging concurrent edits are still a fact of life, they don't show up as a Git conflict and are surfaced by Unison via a separate `todo` command in the codebase manager.)

+> 🐘 Remember that `pull git@github.com:unisonweb/unisonbase.git` we used in the [quickstart guide][quickstart]?
+That used git behind the scenes to sync new definitions from the remote Unison codebase to the local codebase.

-Also as a result of these properties, we can cache all sorts of interesting information about definitions in the codebase and _never need to worry about cache invalidation_.
-For instance, Unison is a statically typed language, we know the type of all definitions added to the codebase, and there's an index that lets us query for definitions by their type.
+Because of the append-only nature of the codebase format, we can cache all sorts of interesting information about definitions in the codebase and _never have to worry about cache invalidation_.
+For instance, Unison is a statically typed language and we know the type of all definitions added to the codebase (the codebase is always in a well-typed state).
+So one thing that's useful and easy to maintain is an index that lets us query for definitions in the codebase by their type.
 Try out the following commands:

 __unison__
 ```